-COVID-19 had a significant impact on the Group in 2020.
-Lockdowns affected every country of operation and national border restrictions impacted ability to move goods for sale.
-As such, there were limited channels available to generate revenue.
-Most significantly, to ensure longer-term financial sustainability, stringent cost-efficiency measures were put in place to preserve cash.
-This included the complete shut-down of mining operations and ancillary services.
+COVID-19 had a significant impact on the Group in 2020 due to the complete shut-down of mining operations and ancillary services in light of the various lockdowns and national border restrictions.
 During the shut-down the operations were limited to a small number of senior staff and security personnel with only limited gemstone grading and sorting taking place.
-All staff observed COVID-safe working practices and procedures.
+Since then, the Group's operational teams restarted the Group's mining operations after almost a year of suspended activities.